How To Do Full Body Roll-Up

 2) Inhale as you lift arms up and begin curling chin and chest forward.
 Exhale as you roll the entire torso up and over legs keeping abs engaged and reaching for toes.

-3) Inhale as you being rolling your spine back down one vertebrae at a time and exhale as the upper portion of the back lower and arms reach pack overhead.
+3) Inhale as you begin rolling your spine back down one vertebra at a time and exhale as the upper portion of the back lower and arms reach pack overhead.
 Repeat moving slowly and using the abdominals to lift and lower, not momentum.

 Healthier Low Back